Icradle-Innovations-Ltd/RemoteSensingAnalyzer/README.md

 1. **pyproj Compilation Errors**:
    - Error message: `Cannot assign type 'void (void *, int, const char *) except * nogil' to 'PJ_LOG_FUNCTION'`
+   - **Recommended Solution**: Use Python 3.9 which is specified in the pyproject.toml file
+     - The project is configured to use Python 3.9 by default on Render
+     - You can also use the build command `./build_py39.sh` for additional setup
-   - Solution 1: Use the alternative build script by changing the build command to `./build_alt.sh`
+   - Alternative Solution 1: Use the alternative build script by changing the build command to `./build_alt.sh`
      - This script tries multiple approaches to install pyproj, including pre-built wheels
-   - Solution 2: If that still fails, use the minimal build script: `./build_minimal.sh`
+   - Alternative Solution 2: If all else fails, use the minimal build script: `./build_minimal.sh`
      - This script uses system packages and creates minimal wrappers for problematic packages

 2. **GDAL Installation Issues**: